-sect lies not in the Vedic Age, but in the pre-Vedic, non-Aryan Bhakti, devotional cult.
-As Vedism declined, this cult sprang forth strongly and was pivoted around Vasudeva, the deified Vrsni hero.
-There exists evidence that worship of Vasudeva and not Vishnu arrived at the beginning of Vaishnavism.
-This earliest phase was established from the sixth to fifth centuries BCE during the time of Panini.
-Panini in his Astadhyayi had translated the word 'vasudevaka' as a bhakta, devotee, of Vasudeva.
+The origin of Vaishnavism sect lies not in the Vedic Age, but in the pre-Vedic, non-Aryan Bhakti, devotional cult.
+As Vedism declined, this cult sprang forth strongly and was pivoted around Vasudeva.
 Vaishnavism faction was based on spiritual wisdom delivered by the Gods themselves.
 Lord Vishnu had delivered knowledge about the creation to Brahma.
 Brahma, in turn, passed this knowledge to Narada, his son.
 Narada imparted the wisdom to his disciples, including Vyasadeva.
 The latter is known to have resided in Badrinath, located amidst the sublime clime of Himalayas.
 In an attempt to save the spiritual wisdom from destruction in Kaliyug, Vyasadeva put it in a written form for the very first time.
 Till date the script of Vaishnava cult is transmitted from teachers to their disciples.

-amount to four in number, each represented by a particular Vedic persona.
+Vaishnava Sampradayas amount to four in number, each represented by a particular Vedic persona.
 The four sampradayas espouse ingeniously different philosophical systems concerning the association between soul (jiva) and God (Vishnu or Krishna).
-Though the key philosophy of these lineages is similar, they can be broadly divided into the following:
+Though the key philosophy of these lineages is similar, they can be broadly be divided into the following:

-in India still stand as mute witness to ravages of time and tide.
-Amounting to colossal in number, it would not be hyperbole if stated that Vishnu temples are virtually uncountable, irrespective of its size and dimension.
-Vaishnavism is absolutely mirrored in these temples of the Omniscient, from which some of the famous and sacred include: Lakshmi Narayan Temple in New Delhi, Cave Temple at Badami, Badrinath Temple in Badrinath, Deogarh Temple in Gwalior, Varadaraja Temple in Chennai, Sree Padmanabha Swamy Temple in Thiruvananthapuram, Thousand Pillar Temple in Warangle, Jagannath Temple in Puri and Tirupati Balaji Temple in Tirulama, Andhra Pradesh.
+Vishnu Temples in India stand as mute witness to ravages of time and tide.
+Vaishnavism is absolutely mirrored in these temples of the Omniscient.
+Some of the famous and sacred Vishnu Temples in India include; Lakshmi Narayan Temple in New Delhi, Cave Temple at Badami, Badrinath Temple in Badrinath, Deogarh Temple in Gwalior, Varadaraja Temple in Chennai, Sree Padmanabha Swamy Temple in Thiruvananthapuram, Thousand Pillar Temple in Warangal, Jagannath Temple in Puriand Tirupati Balaji Temple in Tirumala, Andhra Pradesh.